klein-thibault/GenericValidator/README.md

 ## Description

 GenericValidator provides helper functions and protocols to help you validate any kind of data that conforms to the `Evaluatable` and `Validatable` protocols.
+The validation protocol takes functions that return a validation result, which can either be valid or invalid.
+The invalid case contains a custom error that you provide, and the final result will list all the errors that occurred during the validation process.

 The framework provides `UITextField` and `String` extensions that you can directly use to validate their content.